8 best toy excavators rated from wood to RC

-Read here the buying tips and 8 best toys, and prevent an excavator goof like this:
+Read the buying tips and 8 best toys here, and prevent one excavator mistake like this:

-Being able to play well with an excavator requires a lot of motor development and a well-developed hand-eye coordination is also important for many toys.
+Being able to play well with one excavator requires a lot of motor development and well-developed hand-eye coordination is also important toys of interest.

 You didn't know there was so much involved, did you?

-Basically, you just want to buy a toy for your child to play with, which is why I'm looking at these 8 best excavators for different stages of development so you don't have to worry about that.
+Basically you just want a piece toys buy something that your child can enjoy playing with, which is why I look at these 8 best excavators for different stages of development so that you don't have to worry about it.